 One thing became clear through writing.
 I wanted to ensure that my team would also have some piece of the upside so we all have incentives to win.
-This meant beginning the process of moving the company to a new entity, creating a stock plan for employees so that with any big event (investment, acquisition, etc) we can make it a win/win.
+This meant beginning the process of moving the company to a new entity and creating a stock plan for employees so that with any big event (investment, acquisition, etc) we could make it a win/win.

 And this is somewhat selfish because the only way I win is with their help and continued support.

 Another big step we made last year was getting help in the areas we were weak one of which was our finances.
 We hired an outside CFO firm, AVL Growth, at the beginning of 2020 and it was the best thing we did.
 I probably could have avoided some of the earlier issues and challenges we had if they had been on board sooner.